mlund/faunus/docs/_docs/energy.md

     - atom: {index: 0, property: "y", range: [-2.0,2.0], resolution: 0.1}
 ~~~

 Example setup where the charges of atom 0 and 1, $q_0$ and $q_1$, are penalized within the ranges [-0.5, +0.5] and [-1.0, 0.0], respectively.
 The method can be used to estimate for example free energy of binding.
-The penalty assigned to the charges is carried out as the charges are moved within their respective ranges, furher explained in moves.md.
+The penalty assigned to the charges is carried out as the charges are moved within their respective ranges.

 ~~~ yaml
 energy: